Sunday, 22 May 2011

 Zombi 3 (1988) a.k.a Zombie Flesheaters 2

-Like it's follow up, zombi 4 there's talking zombies, jumping undead and zombies that want to fight rather than attack and eat flesh.
+Like its follow up, zombi 4 there's talking zombies, jumping undead and zombies that want to fight rather than attack and eat flesh.
 Also there's two crazy standout scenes, a flying head and a baby zombie birth.
-It may all sound like fun but sadly it's not.
+It may all sound like fun but it's zombie scenes with the civilians and regular soldiers fighting the government's hazardous white suit army that stand out, sadly not the wacky ones.

 Zombi 4 : After Death (1989) a.k.a Zombie Flesheaters 3

-Writer /director Claudio Fragasso abysmal sequel has very little link to Fulci's Zombi.
+Writer /director Claudio Fragasso wild abysmal sequel has very little link to Fulci's Zombi.
 Fragasso's film seems predominantly like Mattei's Virus/ Hell of the living Dead / Night of the Zombies (1980).
-Where as Night of the Zombies was a Dawn of the Dead wannabe, a bad cheese festival of zombie nonsense, it didn't take it self serious, but this awful film does.
+Like Night of the Zombies was a Dawn of the Dead wannabe, this is another bad cheese festival of zombie nonsense.

-While the phrase so bad it's good can be be applied to Night of the Zombies, Zombi 4 is plain bad with very few, if any redeeming features.
-There's awfully executed effects, shoddy lighting, sub-par directing, illogical storytelling and coupled with daft exposition dialogue in every scene it's simply cheap but not cheerful.
-Talking zombies, guns, candles falling over, jumping undead add up to very little.
+While the phrase so bad it's good can be be applied to Night of the Zombies, Zombi 4 is plain borderline with a few redeeming features.
+Mainly some make up effects and lead cast.
+There's awfully executed effects, shoddy lighting, sub-par directing, illogical storytelling and coupled with daft exposition dialogue in every scene at times its simply cheap but not cheerful.
+While fun, talking zombies, guns, candles falling over, jumping undead add up to very little.

-The 80's rock soundtrack of is probably the only redeeming feature, which is also terrible and uninspiring.
-As another cash-in follow up to Zombie Flesheaters it's more than disappointing.
+The 80's rock soundtrack of is probably its best redeeming feature.
+As another cash-in follow up to Zombie Flesheaters it's slightly disappointing.